A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Introduction

-over a Banach space $X$ for a given set-valued accretive operator $A:X\to 2^X$.
+for all $(x,u),(y,v)\in A$ and $\lambda\geq 0$.
 It is straightforward to show that any solution\footnote{A function $u:[0,\infty)\to X$ is a solution of $(\dagger)$ if $u(0)=x$, $u(t)$ is absolutely continuous, differentiable almost everywhere in $(0,\infty)$ and satisfies $(\dagger)$ almost everywhere.
-Note that this also sometimes called a strong solution.} is unique as $A$ is accretive and if the system is solvable\footnote{As shown by Crandall and Liggett \cite{CL1971b}, this is (for strong solutions) in general not the case even for $x\in\mathrm{dom}A$ and $A$ m-accretive.}, then one can consider the operator $S(t)x$ on $\mathrm{dom}A$ induced by the solutions $u_x(t)$ to $(\dagger)$ with initial values $x\in\mathrm{dom}A$.
-As this operator is continuous in $x$, one can consider the resulting extension to $\overline{\mathrm{dom} A}$ which in that way generates the semigroup $\mathcal{S}=\{S(t)\mid t\geq 0\}$ on $\overline{\mathrm{dom}A}$ associated with $(\dagger)$.
+Note that this is often called a strong solution, but we omit this prefix here.} is unique as $A$ is accretive and if the system is solvable\footnote{As shown by Crandall and Liggett \cite{CL1971b}, this is (for strong solutions) in general not the case even for $A$ m-accretive and $\mathrm{dom}A=X$.}, then one can consider the family of operators $S(t)x=u_x(t)$ on $\mathrm{dom}A$ induced by the solutions $u_x(t)$ to $(\dagger)$ with initial values $x\in\mathrm{dom}A$.
+As these operators are continuous in $x$, one can consider the resulting extensions to $\overline{\mathrm{dom} A}$ which in that way generate the semigroup $\mathcal{S}=\{S(t)\mid t\geq 0\}$ on $\overline{\mathrm{dom}A}$ associated with $(\dagger)$.
 As shown by Brezis and Pazy \cite{BP1970}, this solution semigroup, if existent, has a particular fundamental representation in terms of a so-called exponential formula:

-As shown subsequently by Crandall and Liggett \cite{CL1971b}, this formula actually always generates a nonexpansive semigroup on $\overline{\mathrm{dom}A}$ and thus facilitates a general study even in the absence of solutions to ($\dagger$).
+As shown subsequently by Crandall and Liggett \cite{CL1971b}, this formula actually always generates a nonexpansive semigroup on $\overline{\mathrm{dom}A}$ and thus facilitates a general study of equations like $(\dagger)$ even in the absence of solutions.

-Since the 1970s, an extensive range of results has been established in the theory of these semigroups and the initial value problems in the sense of ($\dagger$) associated with them, in particular in regard to the asymptotic behavior of the solutions of these differential equations, their connection and use in the study of partial differential equations and their use in the study of zeros of accretive operators (see \cite{Bar1976, Bar2010, BC2017, Miy1992, Pav1987}, among many more).
+Since the 1970's, an extensive range of results have been established in the theory of these semigroups and the initial value problems in the sense of ($\dagger$) associated with them, in particular in regard to the asymptotic behavior of the solutions of these differential equations, their connection and use in the study of partial differential equations and their use in the study of zeros of accretive operators (see \cite{Bar1976, Bar2010, BC2017, Miy1992, Pav1987}, among many more).